alschroe/AzureIoTHack/challenges_emulator/00_emu_setup.md

    **Hint**: To learn more about version control with Git, follow this [free and simple learning path](https://docs.microsoft.com/en-us/learn/modules/intro-to-git/).

+1. If you haven't yet, create a [GitHub](https://github.com/join) account.
+This service for software development and version control is used by over 83 million developers and we will use it for automation later on.

+1. Connect to ypur GitHub account from your local machine by entering:

+    ```shell
+    git config --global user.name "<YOUR USER NAME>"
+    ```

+    ```shell
+    git config --global user.email "<YOUR USER EMAIL>"
+    ```

 1. You might need to restart your shell at this point.
 After that clone the current repository to your local machine.

    ```shell